-And an LLC service is pretty affordable – aside from the $500 Massachusetts LLC formation fee, it’s only a $49 or $79 service fee.
+And an LLC service is pretty affordable – aside from the $500 Massachusetts LLC formation fee, it’s only a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.

 Take this route and you’ll sweep all formation paperwork and resident agent duties off your plate.
 Plus, to keep track of everything, these services provide user-friendly online dashboards, so you can follow everything they’re doing to keep your LLC in good standing.

 You may have a wonderful resident agent, someone who takes care of everything efficiently and who you trust completely.
 But you know what they say: all good things must come to an end.
 At some point in the life of your LLC, you may need to change your Massachusetts resident agent.

 Make this change one of two ways: through the Corporations Online Filing System or by mailing a completed Statement of Change of Resident Agent/Resident Office form to:

 Secretary of the Commonwealth

 You can also fax it to (617) 624-3891, but you’ll need to include a Fax Voucher Cover Sheet.
 Regardless of which method you choose, the filing fee is $25 and the processing time is 3-5 business days.

 There are a number of reasons you might need to file for a change, but the most common is a resident agent’s resignation.